 |Environmental or Agricultural Innovation||

-The Environmental or Agricultural Innovation category is intended to provide a means of sharing environmentally and/or agriculturally innovative ideas.
+The Environmental/Agricultural Innovation category is intended to provide a means of sharing environmentally and/or agriculturally innovative ideas.

-These ideas may be new products, procedures, inventions, promotional projects, etc.
+These ideas may be new products, procedures, inventions, promotional projects, community events, etc.

 The Reverse Engineering Category is intended to provide a means of discovery of engineering concepts and methods

 The participant must take something apart and learn how it works, then explain it!